siduction/sidu-manual/data/en/0520-lamp-start_en.md

 ### Security

 The installation explained so far leads to a web server that is **"open like a barn door for everyone "**.
-Therefore it should only be used standalone at a workstation and not connected to the private network and in no case to the Internet.
+Therefore, it should only be used standalone at a workstation and not connected to the private network and in no case to the Internet.

-For securing the server please read the manual pages
+For securing the server, please read the manual pages
 [LAMP-Apache](./0521-lamp-apache_en.md#apache-setup),
 [LAMP-MariaDB](./0522-lamp-sql_en.md#mariadb-setup),
 [LAMP-PHP](./0523-lamp-php_en.md#php-setup)